Fl0p/gitpmoji/README.md

 1. add ~ to the end of your commit message to let AI update the commit message and add the emoji to it
 2. add ~~ to the end of your commit message to let AI update the commit message based on the diff
 3. add ~~~ to the end of your commit message to let AI for both update the commit message based on the diff and add the emoji
+4. add * as the last character of your commit message to let AI add the rating to the end of the commit message
+5. use composition like ~~~* or ~~* or ~* to let AI update the commit accordingly

 ## Setup as one liner wizzard